 It's also a conditional promise.
-Notice the if.
+As we turn to John 15, notice the if.
 In fact, notice the ifs plural in this section.
-If a man remains in Me.
-And, if anyone does not remain in Me.
-And, if you remain in Me.
-And so on.
-This promise has conditions to it, so must not only trust it, but obey it.
+Verse 5, if a man remains in Me.
+And verse 6, if anyone does not remain in Me.
+And verse 7, if you remain in Me.
+This promise has some conditions to it, so we must not only trust it, but obey it.